the cannabis flowering stage

 If you are growing cannabis plants outdoors, the first signs of the flowering stage will usually occur later in the season, around August or September, depending on your location.
 Outdoor plants will start to show signs of the flowering stage as the days get shorter, and the nights get longer.

-The first signs of the flowering stage outdoors are the same as indoor plants.
+The first signs of the cannabis flowering stage outdoors are the same as indoor plants.
 You will see small white hairs forming at the nodes, and the plants will start to grow buds.

 what do buds look like when they start to form?